Pre-Pointe and Pointe

 Pointe is a beautiful technique that gives classical ballet its unique, ethereal quality; it is an exciting goal for many dancers.
 However, dancing en pointe requires tremendous strength and control through the core, feet, ankles, and legs to be executed safely.

-Dancing en pointe should not be painful -- a trained dancer in properly fit shoes feels pressure, not pain.
-Pain is a warning sign and should always be investigated and avoided.
+Dancing en pointe should not be painful: a trained dancer in properly fit shoes only feels pressure.
+Pain is a warning sign to be investigated and avoided.

 Requirements for all Pre-Pointe and Pointe classes:

-Students must be in Ballet III or higher, with strong technique and clean alignment.
+Dancers must be in Ballet III or above, with strong technique and alignment.